EndPointCorp/end-point-blog/2023/01/developing-rails-apps-in-a-dev-container-with-vs-code.md

 author: "Kevin Campusano"
 title: "Developing Rails Apps in a Dev Container with VS Code"
 date: 2023-01-09
+github_issue_number: 1931
+featured:
+  image_url:
+description: "VS Code, with help from the Dev Containers extension, makes the task of setting up a container for software development easier than ever.
+To demonstrate that, we're going to walk through setting up such an environment for developing Ruby on Rails applications."
 tags:
 - ruby
 - rails